avinassh/blag/content/posts/rc-day-15.md

 [(7, *1), (13, *9) (16, *14)]
 ```

-Where `13` is the key which is promoted from the child node, which points to the older node (`*9`) and the earlier `16` now points to the new split child (`*14`).
+`13` is the key promoted from the child node, which points to the older node (`*9`), and the earlier `16` now points to the new split child (`*14`).

 ## Coffee Chat

-I had a Coffee Chat with James who is also one of the faculty.
-We talked about various things from books to distributed systems.
+I had a Coffee Chat with James, who is also one of the faculty.
+We talked about various things, from books to distributed systems.
 James also gave me advice on pairing effectively:

 1. If the task is complicated, requires lots of background reading (which is somewhat true in the case of B Tree), it is better to pair with the same people repeatedly or have a long term pairing partner.
 1. Split the task into so small that it does not require much background.
 E.g. writing unit tests.